Eyes on You (Jay Sean song)

-"Eyes on You" is a song by British singer Jay Sean featuring the Rishi Rich Project, released as the second single from Sean's debut album, Me Against Myself (2004).
-It was Sean's debut solo single ("Dance with You" was released with the Rishi Rich Project) and was released on 21 June 2004.
-The song reached number six on the UK Singles Chart and number 18 in the Netherlands.
+"Eyes on You" is the debut solo single by British singer Jay Sean featuring the Rishi Rich Project, released on 21 June 2004 as the second single from Sean's debut album, Me Against Myself (2004).
+The album's first single "Dance with You" was released with Sean as part of the Rishi Rich Project.
+"Eyes on You" reached number six on the UK Singles Chart and number 18 in the Netherlands.

 Music video

 The song's music video is Jay Sean's second, after "Dance with You (Nachna Tere Naal)".
 It features two Seans, one a singer and the other a rapper.
 Throughout the music video, Jay Sean is depicted with various British Asians (of South Asian origin).
 It starts with Jay Sean the rapper trying to enter his locked up studio where Rishi Rich and Juggy D are already there.
 Jay Sean manages to get the door open.
 Just before he enters his studio room, a British flag and a Pakistani flag are shown adorning the doorknob.
 He finds that there is another Jay Sean there, the singer.
 He follows Jay Sean the singer to a party, where Rishi Rich, Juggy D and Madhu Singh, among others, are present.
 The two Jay Seans eventually face-off against each other in a rap battle where Jay Sean the singer emerges the victor.